Glossary of DBMS

 Homogeneous Database

-Databases that share the same underlying hardware, operating systems and application procedures is called a homogenous database.
+Databases that share the same underlying hardware, operating systems, and application procedures is called homogenous databases.

 Indexing

 If you are to identify or sequentially call out students in a class, you could use their roll numbers.
-It would help you to uniquely identify them and ensure that there is no duplicacy.
-In DBMS, index serves this purpose.
-Index is a sorted list of key vaues from the table in consideration along with pointers to the attributes in the row.
-Indexing optimizes database by helping in faster searches and data retrieval.
+It would help you to uniquely identify them and ensure that there is no duplicity.
+In DBMS, the index serves this purpose.
+The index is a sorted list of key values from the table in consideration along with pointers to the attributes in the row.
+Indexing optimizes the database by helping in faster searches and data retrieval.

 Indexing Attributes